Sokushinbutsu: Japan

 A mountain-dwelling religion called Shugendō emerged in Japan as a syncretism between Vajrayana Buddhism, Shinto and Taoism in the 7th century, which stressed ascetic practices.
-One of these practices was sokushinbutsu (or sokushin jobutsu), connoting mountain austerities in order to attain Buddha-nature in one's body.
+One of these practices was sokushinbutsu (or sokushin jobutsu), connoting mountain austerities in order to attain Enlightenment in a single lifetime.
 This practice was perfected over a period of time, particularly in the Three Mountains of Dewa region of Japan, that is the Haguro, Gassan and Yudono mountains.
 These mountains remain sacred in the Shugendō tradition to this day, and ascetic austerities continue to be performed in the valleys and mountain range in this area.

 In medieval Japan, this tradition developed a process for sokushinbutsu, which a monk completed over about 3,000 days.
 It involved a strict diet called mokujiki (literally, 'eating a tree').
-The diet abstained from any cereals, and relied on pine needles, resins and seeds found in the mountains, which would eliminate all fat in the body.
+The monk abstained from any cereals and relied on pine needles, resins, and seeds found in the mountains, which would eliminate all fat in the body.
 Increasing rates of fasting and meditation would lead to starvation.
 The monks would slowly reduce then stop liquid intake, thus dehydrating the body and shrinking all organs.
-The monks would die in a state of jhana (meditation) while chanting the nenbutsu (a mantra about Buddha), and their body would become naturally preserved as a mummy with skin and teeth intact without decay and without the need of any artificial preservatives.
-Many Buddhist sokushinbutsu mummies have been found in northern Japan and estimated to be centuries old, while texts suggest that hundreds of these cases are buried in the stupas and mountains of Japan.
+The monks would die in a state of jhana (meditation) while chanting the nenbutsu (a recitation of the Buddha Amitabha's Name in Remembrance of him), and their body would become naturally preserved as a mummy with skin and teeth intact without decay and without the need of any artificial preservatives.
+Many Buddhist sokushinbutsu mummies have been found in northern Japan and are estimated to be centuries old, while texts suggest that hundreds of these cases are buried in the stupas and mountains of Japan.
 These mummies have been revered and venerated by the laypeople of Buddhism.

+Presumably many monks died partway through this grueling process, but the exact number is not known.
+Neither is it currently known if a female Buddhist Nun ever attempted, let alone succeeded at this.

-One of the altars in the Honmyō-ji temple of Yamagata prefecture continues to preserve one of the oldest mummies—that of the sokushinbutsu ascetic named Honmyōkai.
+One of the altars in the Honmyō-ji temple of Yamagata Prefecture continues to preserve one of the oldest mummies—that of the sokushinbutsu ascetic named Honmyōkai.
 This process of self-mummification was mainly practiced in Yamagata in Northern Japan between the 11th and 19th century, by members of the Japanese Vajrayana school of Buddhism called Shingon ("True Word").
 The practitioners of sokushinbutsu did not view this practice as an act of suicide, but rather as a form of further enlightenment.

-Emperor Meiji banned this practice in 1879, and assisted suicide—including religious suicide—is now illegal.
+Emperor Meiji banned this practice in 1879.
+Assisted suicide—including religious suicide—is now illegal.